Your Ultimate Guide to State Parks in South Carolina

 Need To Know: There is a swimming hole that is open during the summer months!

-Table Rock State Park is a picturesque park along scenic Highway 11 that spans 3,000 acres.
-It's dominated by the majestic Table Rock mountain and offers charming cabins, a campground, and a swimming hole by the lakes.
+Table Rock State Park is a picturesque park situated along scenic Highway 11 spanning 3,000 acres.
+It's dominated by the majestic Table Rock mountain and offers charming cabins, a campground, and a swimming hole by the lake.

 Things to do in Table Rock State Park include hiking trails leading to the summits of Pinnacle and Table Rock mountains.
-And the park holds a piece of history with structures crafted by the Civilian Conservation Corps - too cool!
+The park also holds a piece of history: structures crafted by the Civilian Conservation Corps, which we think is too cool!
 It's definitely worth a visit for anyone seeking natural beauty and outdoor adventure.

 3. Jones Gap State Park